cybercongress/cybercongress/.github/CONTRIBUTING.md

 - ensure the test suite passes;
 - open pull request and write good commit message;
 - submit PR;
-- PROFIT!

 This is a time for discussion and improvements, and making the necessary changes will be required before we can merge the contribution.
+It's normal that this takes several iterations, so don't get discouraged by change requests.
+They ensure the high quality that we all enjoy.

+- ???
+- PROFIT
-Take your bounty and make sure - you're AWESOME!
+- take your bounty and make sure - you're AWESOME!

 ## Anything else?

 If you still have questions about contributing just comment current issue and we answer you as soon as we can.
 Also you can join us on [Telegram](https://t.me/fuckgoogle) chat.

+## Our thanks

+We deeply appreciate your effort toward improving Search.
+For any contribution, large or small, you will be immortalized in the release notes for the version you've contributed to.